Why outrage politics has such a grip on American life - NewsBreak

 The advancement of social media since his book’s 2014 publication has further increased political outrage, Berry said.

 Major technology platforms have taken steps in recent years to try to combat the spread of false information on their platforms.
-But according to a Yale University study released last year, incentives like “likes” and “shares” on social media amplified expressions of outrage over time.
+But according to a Yale University study released last year, incentives such as “likes” and “shares” on social media amplified expressions of outrage over time.

 “The mere existence of social media — it makes very fringe ideas seem much more mainstream than they really are,” Crenshaw said.